 I’ve recently been diving back into the world of Airbnb Management Companies, but this time, specifically those that operate in London.

-When it came to investigating London’s best Airbnb Management Companies, one thing stood out like a sore thumb: nearly all of them charge around 12% for their standard service (excluding any optional extras)… except for Pass the Keys, who charge a stonking 20%.
+When it came to investigating London’s best Airbnb Management Companies, one thing stood out like a sore thumb: nearly all of them charge around 12% for their standard service (excluding any optional extras)… except for Pass the Keys, who charge up to a stonking 20%.

 Why is that?